A Race To Protect His Country — And His Mother

 And says Hurkchand, "She had this incredible faith in a higher power."
 Over and over he says she'd tell him, "Don't worry.
 It's going to be okay.
 I'm going to be okay."

 But by summer the situation was looking more dire than ever.
-Thuja fell and broke her hip.
+Thulja fell and broke her hip.
 Almost as soon as she recovered, she fractured her arm.

 "She was immobilized, in a wheelchair," says Hurkchand.
 "I was just waiting for that phone call to come from the facility where she was [saying] that she's got COVID.
 I was on standby to receive a phone call every night.
 You can imagine how tense that is."